The owner is responsible for ensuring that legal aspects of the car are in order.

 This is information for:

-The Practical Driving Test last 30 minutes - including questions about the tecnical things of the vechicle
+The theory test lasts 20 minutes - including questions about the technical issues of the vehicle

-If the Expert (Driving teacher or police) does not ask about anything - then you start driving immediately.
+If the Expert (teacher or police) does not ask about anything - then you start driving immediately.

-If you can not answer these questions satisfactory, then the driving test will not be completed.
+If you can not answer these questions satisfactorily, then the driving test will not be completed.

 The following guidelines have been prepared based on the guidance provided in the lesson plan.

 The steering must function easily, safely and quickly.
-There must be no noticeable FRE PLAY (See below) in the steering itself or generally in any of the related parts.
+There must be no noticeable free play (See below) in the steering system itself or generally in any of the related parts.